 ARA-290 (a.ka.
 Cibinetide) is a synthetic peptide developed by Araim Pharmaceuticals that consists of 11 amino acids and is entirely derived from the helix beta domain of erythropoietin (EPO).

 And in case you don’t know the role of EPO in your body:

 “Erythropoietin (EPO) is a glycoprotein hormone, naturally produced by the peritubular cells of the kidney, that stimulates red blood cell production.
 EPO production also occurs in the spleen, liver, bone marrow, lung, and brain in small quantities.”

 If you look up what ARA-290 is most commonly used for, you’ll notice the disease state known as “sarcoidosis” frequently come up:

 “Sarcoidosis is a multi-system, chronic, inflammatory, orphan disease… affects multiple organ systems causing localized non-caseating granulomas.
 The lungs (> 90%) and lymphatic system are most frequently afflicted followed in frequency by involvement of cardiac, neuronal, ocular, renal, and skin tissues.”

 ” In some patients the disease develops asymptomatically; in others the disease has an insidious course, which often results in a chronic relapsing form with pain and fatigue as important symptoms.
 In patients with an acute onset of the disease symptoms include fatigue, fever, weight loss, night sweats, erythema nodosum and a dry cough”

-Currently, ARA-290 is still in the middle of Phase II clinical trials for treating the following indications: Diabetic neuropathy, neuropathic pain, sarcoidosis, and rheumatoid arthritis.
+Currently, the ARA-290 peptide is still in the middle of Phase II clinical trials for treating the following indications: Diabetic neuropathy, neuropathic pain, sarcoidosis, and rheumatoid arthritis.